How to control your home stereo with Alexa or Google

 One of the easiest ways to marry voice control and higher-fidelity audio is by using a wired connection from your Alexa assistant to your stereo or home theater receiver or preamp, or integrated amp.
 All Echo assistants (except the Echo Show 10) have a 3.5mm stereo output that can connect to an aux input, or an RCA stereo input.
 It's just like adding another component to your system.
 Except you can tell it what to do.
 And it will do it.

-Use Alexa to control compatible receivers or wireless speakers
+Use Alexa to control compatible receivers

 Powered speakers with Alexa built-in